 I was a professional ballet dancer for 14 years.
 I love to read about things.
 But there is only so much you can learn from a book.
 I took my first ballet class the week I graduated from high school.
 Less than five years later I was dancing for The Joffrey Ballet.
 I was not gifted, I just went out and did what had to be done.
 Those years of training taught me that doing it is your best training.

-Most film schools don’t teach you how to make a film.
+Most film education doesn’t teach you how to make a film.
 They teach you what Hollywood does, which is waste of time.

 Here is an example – I watched a “hat test” on the DVD for “The Adventures of Robin Hood”, 1935.
 Basil Rathbone must have tried on ten different hats.
 By different, I mean, squint your eyes and they all look the same.
 Similarly, when they were prepping “Green Lantern” a few years ago, they flew an actress from LA to the East coast, not once, but several times, to dye her hair the correct shade of brown!